soos3d/particle-auth-nextjs-aa/README.md

 ## 🪪 Account Abstraction SDK

-Particle Network natively supports and facilitates end-to-end utilization of ERC-4337 account abstraction.
-This is primarily done through the account abstraction SDK, capable of constructing, sponsoring, and sending UserOperations, alongside deploying smart accounts, retrieving fee quotes, and other key functions.
+Particle Network natively supports and facilitates the end-to-end utilization of ERC-4337 account abstraction.
+This is primarily done through the account abstraction SDK, which can construct, sponsor, and send UserOperations, deploy smart accounts, retrieve fee quotes, and perform other key functions.

-> On testnet, every gasless transaction is sponsored automatically.
-On mainnet you'll need to deposit USDT in the Paymaster.
+> Every gasless transaction is automatically sponsored on testnet.
+On mainnet, you'll need to deposit USDT in the Paymaster.

 👉 Learn more about the [Particle AA SDK](https://developers.particle.network/docs/aa-web-quickstart).